Project for Awesome: Introduction of fundraising and donation perks (2010–2020)

+Date change and continued growth (2021–present)

 Following three successive years of declining fundraising totals from 2017 to 2019, it was announced on April 29, 2020, that the Project for Awesome would move from December to February, citing feedback that December "is an extremely busy time" for organizers and participants alike.
 As such, the event was not held in 2020, with the event next scheduled for Presidents' Day weekend in February 2021.
 The 2021 edition also introduced a shift to Tiltify as the crowdfunding platform.

 The 2021 Project for Awesome earned more in crowdfunded donations than any other year up to that point, totalling $1,490,012, reaching one million dollars in donations via Tiltify in under 36 hours.
-The following year's project was the first to pass the $3 million mark.
+The following year's project was the first to pass the $3 million mark, and in 2026 the project passed $4 million.

+Over several years, the portion of Project for Awesome funds raised for Partners in Health was put toward construction of the Paul E. Farmer Maternal Center of Excellence, a maternity hospital in Sierra Leone containing the nation's first neonatal intensive care unit.
+The hospital opened to patients on February 14, 2026, coinciding with the annual fundraiser.